What is a Biometric Test And Why Employers Should Offer Them

 Also, having a proper health analysis will help you understand how to design and strategize the wellness program.

 Conducting a biometric test can very beneficial for employers and employees alike.

-- Establishes a baseline of employee health status through detailed reports.
+- They help establish a baseline of employee health status through detailed reports.

-- Identifies chronic health conditions of employees in the earliest stages.
+- They identify chronic health conditions of employees in the earliest stages.

-- Evaluates what kinds of wellness initiatives would benefit the most.
+- You can learn what kinds of wellness initiatives would benefit the most.

-- Shows concern and care for the health of your workforce.
+- Such tests show concern and care for the health of your workforce.

-- Improves productivity, morale, satisfaction and decrease absenteeism.
+- They can help improve productivity, morale, satisfaction and decreases absenteeism.

-- It enables you to formulate a health plan or organize health coaching sessions to improve employee health.
+- They enable you to formulate a health plan or organize health coaching sessions to improve employee health.

-- They are able to access information about their health.
+- They can access information about their health.

-- They are able to identify health risks such as high cholesterol levels and take steps to reduce them.
+- They can identify health risks such as high cholesterol levels and take steps to reduce them.

-- Biometric tests save their time as they would not require to go to a medical facility to get the tests done.
+- Biometric tests save time as they would not require going to a medical facility to get the tests done.

-- They are able to perform better and be more productive.
+- They can perform better and be more productive.